This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Rhyolite is simultaneously off-the-beaten-path & easy to get to.
 While this part of the country may not get a ton of visitors (and most of those who do travel here go straight to Death Valley), the town is situated just off Highway 374, which runs across the Nevada-California border through Death Valley National Park.
 It’s few miles outside of Beatty, Nevada, another former boomtown along U.S. 95 (stop off for some BBQ & craft beer!).
 The entrance road is paved, though some turnoffs do lead to well-maintained gravel or dirt.
 If you’re coming from Death Valley, Rhyolite is about 30 miles northwest of Stovepipe Wells.

 There’s no entrance fee to Rhyolite.
-The desert skies, ruins, & art make it a popular place for Instagram photo shoots.
+The desert skies, ruins, & art make it a popular place for Instagram photo shoots (and long before that, the music video for Alanis Morissette’s “You Oughta Know”.
 As you might expect from a ghost town, there are no services, so be prepared for the harsh desert environment.
 Bring plenty of water & sun protection, & watch out for rattlesnakes.

 Tom Kelly’s Bottle House